 - Explain why you are asking.
 Make sure the person understands why you need their help.
 Let them know specifically how their endorsement could benefit you in your job search.

 - Ask directly.
-Be direct and professional when making the request in person or via email or phone.
+Be open and professional when making the request in person or via email or phone.
 Briefly explain the position you are applying for and why you think they would make a great reference.

 - Offer to provide information.
 Give them an up-to-date copy of your resume, relevant job listings, and any other materials that might help them when contacted by the hiring manager.

 - Follow up gracefully.
-Don't pressure your references if they don't respond right away.
+Don't pressure your testimonials if they don't respond right away.
 They may be busy, or simply need time to evaluate their availability to commit to being a recommender for you.

 - Show appreciation.
-Thank your references for their help and keep them updated on the latest updates of your job hunt.
+Thank your references for their help and keep them updated on the latest moves of your job hunt.
 Send them a thank-you card or small gift after you land the job!

 Having good references is a vital part of the job search process and can help you surpass other candidates.